The Apprentice (2024 film): Plot

 In 1973, the young Donald Trump, after pointing out various wealthy people to his date, meets Roy Cohn, notorious at the time as former chief counsel to Joseph McCarthy, at a New York City social club.
 Trump complains that the federal government is investigating his real-estate mogul father, Fred Trump, for discrimination against African-American tenants; Cohn offers to help.

 After Cohn blackmails the lead prosecutor with photos of him with a cabana boy, the prosecutor settles the case for little, despite evidence of racial discrimination.
 Trump eventually descends further into Cohn's orbit, seeing him as a better mentor than his father.
 Cohn teaches Trump about dressing well and media relations, and offers his "three rules": always attack, never admit wrongdoing, and always claim victory, even if defeated.
 Trump attends a decadent Cohn party, where he walks in on Cohn (whose homosexuality is an open secret) having an orgy.

 Trump wants to develop the derelict midtown Commodore Hotel, near Grand Central Terminal, into a Hyatt.
 Cohn, using blackmail audiotapes of officials, helps Trump obtain a $160 million tax abatement for the project, outraging advocates for the poor.
 Trump does not ask Fred, with whom he has a tense relationship, for permission to build.

 Trump develops the luxurious Trump Tower, belittling Fred's smaller achievements, and the media begins to treat him as a successful mogul.
 Cohn criticizes unions and welfare queens, presenting himself as a guardian of the American spirit, while attacking rules, morals, and truth.

+Against Cohn's advice, Trump proceeds with some real estate developments, such as the Trump Taj Mahal in Atlantic City, causing losses.
 During the Reagan era, Trump says the United States needs to be stronger instead of disrespected by foreign nations.
 Trump and Roger Stone approve of one of Reagan's slogans, "Let's Make America Great Again".